Working to make the Bluegrass state a better place to live.

 DUTY.
 HONOR.
 KENTUCKY.

 Currently, Colonel Stevenson serves as House Minority Floor Leader.
-Colonel Stevenson regularly is the only member to break through to Republican leadership (who hold a supermajority) to make the bad bills better.
-Colonel Stevenson works for veterans, families, children, LGBTQ+, women’s rights, and many other groups in the legislature.
-Colonel Stevenson is currently in her third term in the KY House.
+Colonel Stevenson regularly is the only member to break through to Republican leadership to make the bad bills better.
+She works for veterans, families, children, LGBTQ+, women’s rights, and many other groups in the legislature.
+Currently, she’s in her third term in the KY House.

 Colonel Stevenson is a wife of 40+ years, a mom to two children, and a minister in her family church.
 She is also an award-winning quilter.